qu-tan-um/PKU_EECS_UGR_THSS/README.md

 'ReviewTable.tex' designs the reviewtable of this template.

 'CoverHead.tex' and 'ReviewTableHead.tex' are head files for cover and reviewtable.
-They contain all packages needed for these two parts.
+They contain all packages needed for these two parts. **please change the name of kaiti to the name of kaiti in your operating system**

 **There is no need to edit the last four .tex files.
 Everything you want to write is in 'Template.tex', including the words in the cover.**